LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: Introduction

 This paper makes the following contributions:

-\begin{itemize}[leftmargin=*] \item We develop a comprehensive framework to test LLMs for their ability to identify software vulnerabilities.
-This framework is fully automated and includes a set of 228 code scenarios, and 17 prompting techniques.
-We will publicly release our framework, allowing the community to test newly developed LLMs and easily keep track of their progress in being able to identify vulnerabilities.
+\begin{itemize}[leftmargin=*] \item We develop SecLLMHolmes, a comprehensive framework to test LLMs for their ability to identify and reason about software vulnerabilities.
+Our framework is fully automated and includes a set of 228 code scenarios, and 17 prompting techniques.
+We publicly release our framework and dataset\footnote{https://github.com/ai4cloudops/SecLLMHolmes}, allowing the community to test newly developed LLMs and easily keep track of their progress in being able to identify vulnerabilities.

 \item We use our framework to test eight state-of-the-art LLMs for the task of vulnerability detection, showing that as of today no LLM achieves satisfacory performance at it.

 \item We identify and enumerate a set of shortcomings that current LLMs show (as outlined above).
 Our observations provide a checklist for researchers working in this space, showing aspects that need to be addressed before LLMs can be considered ready to be used in the wild for the task of vulnerability detection. \end{itemize}